-If your unit displays BLN, it is an indication that the instrument is performing a blank test automatically.
-Your unit will then display the result of the blank test.
-If the blank check is successful, a zero result appears on the display.
-If the blank check is not successful, a status message E 11 (Air Blank Out of Range Message) is displayed and the test sequence is aborted.
+A blank test is run automatically by the instrument to ensure there is no alcohol present from a previous test.
+If the blank check is not successful, a Status Code C 11 (Blank Out of Range Message) is displayed and the test sequence is aborted.